basarat/typescript-requirejs/README.md

 Word of caution: These export will only work if they are completely sufficient outside the require call below.
-If you need export something "After" the require call then it cannot be done to my knowledge, since that call is async
+If you need export something "After" the require call then it cannot be done to my knowledge, since the call to load modules for require([]:any) is async and the module export (define()) function will return and not wait for this call to finish.